eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/skill.md

 ## SKILL REGISTRATION

-It the skill should be provided, it has to be registered over the *Agent Plane API*.
+It a skill should be provided, it has to be registered over the *Agent Plane API*.
 The registration is done by posting a parametrized SPARQL query as a string, and set the skill name.

 ```curl
 curl --location '{{consumerAgentPlane}}/api/agent/skill?asset=SkillAsset?consumer=RemainingUsefulLife&distributionMode=CONSUMER&isFederated=false' \